chadwhitacre/openpath/2026/fueling-open-source-with-vibes-and-money/index.md

 As they were going to press, Tailwind dramatically [proved them right](https://vlad.website/llms-are-accelerating-the-open-source-sustainability-crisis/).
 The problem is real, and affects real people.
-I feel for them.
+My heart goes out to them.

 However, to say vibe coding _kills_ Open Source is only true if we identify "Open Source" with this type of business model.
 Yet, agreeing with what Cramer and